 The bill and legs of Arctic Terns are shorter than those of Common Terns.
 Because Arctic Terns breed in the Arctic and winter in the Antarctic, they are subject to much colder weather than are Common Terns.
 Birds' bills and legs lose heat, because they're not covered by feathers.
 Birds in cold climates have short bills and legs, lessening their exposure.
-Note the difference between the bill and legs of the Arctic Tern on the bottom here and those of the Common Tern on the top.

 Tell a friend about the BirdNote podcast!